kailash-manasarovar/statement/docs/personal/expenses.md

 - Due to my [cognitive loss](health.md#cognitive-loss), I'm pretty sure I would struggle to maintain the same level of jobs I have been working for over the last 10 years.
 - My losses here are incalculable really.
 - Prior to December 2022, I was doing extremely well at my work in a cognitive sense.

+## Estimated money earned by pornographers

+### 1989 porn

+- Incalculable.
+Certainly the porn that Winston May and his associates made of me in 1989 will have made hundreds of thousands of pounds over the last 35 years.
+Furthermore, when Domingo Lopez Cano, Hazel Smith, and their associates found this porn, they would likely have been reselling it, and certainly in lieu of the "reenactment" they had planned, as a taster.
+- I believe I was live-streamed at my apartment masturbating, again in lieu of a "reenactment" I suspect, but also because I managed to foil their evil plot and they had to sell something.
+- I believe the money they made on my is in the hundreds of thousands.
+- In the way that these people are really keen for you to know what they're doing at your expense cos it must give them a little kick; with a little hint there, a word here, little visual or statement, etc., the cars that drove past my house, beeping and taunting me, were expensive, fast, and new.